deodeta/6.00/README.md

 ## [Looping constructs](https://www.youtube.com/watch?v=SLvTCHhu5SE&list=PLB2BE3D6CA77BB8F7#t=2729)

 Allow iteration.
-Once we add loops to a programming language, it becomes **Turing Complete** (every program that can be computed can be computed with this programming language).
+Once we add loops to a programming language, it becomes **Turing Complete** (every program that can be computed can be computed with this programming language - therefore, anything you can do in one programming language can also be done in practically every other programming language; Turing Comparability).
 The concept of loops is **iteration**.
 With loops, we can achieve a more complicated flow of control, as we can execute a statement more than once.

 Here is a simple loop: